 The largest employer in the city is Brown University, which employs over 4% of city residents.
 Other top employers include Rhode Island Hospital, Life Span, Women & Infants Hospital and the Roger Williams Medical Center.

 Providence Population Growth

 Providence was once on the largest cities in the nation, and it experienced rapid growth in its early history.
 By the time of the 20th century, the population was nearing 200,000.
-That number was well exceeded by the time of the 1910 census.
-The population continued to grow until it peaked at 253,504 according to the 1940 census.
-However, each 10-year census following through 1980 showed that population was on the decline, dropping to below 200,000 in 1970.
-Beginning in 1990, the population was on the rise again.
+That number was exceeded by the time of the 1910 census.
+The community continued to grow until it peaked at 253,504 according to the 1940 poll.
+However, each 10-year census following through 1980 showed that the population was on the decline, dropping to below 200,000 in 1970 until the population rose again in the '90s.
 Recent estimates show that the current population is around 0.7% higher than the numbers posted during the 2010 census, indicating that revitalization efforts by the city could be working, despite the financial troubles faced by many residents.